christopherseaman/index-calculus/README.md

 1. Get packages installed and repo checked in
 2. Test out mpz and modular arithmetic operations
 3. Implement a baby-town-frolics problem
-  - Generate problem parameters with a small prime
+   1. Generate problem parameters with a small prime
-  - Implement something like Pollard Rho (Baby Step Giant Step?)
+   2. Implement something like Pollard Rho (Baby Step Giant Step?)
 4. Do the actual thing
-  * Generate problem parameters with a large prime
+   1. Generate problem parameters with a large prime
+      - Check the base is a generator mod p
+      - If not, compensate to new primes q and r
-  * Create relation generator
+   2. Create relation generator
-    * Build factor base
+      - Build factor base
-    * Smoothness check
+      - Smoothness check
-    * Choose and make a sieve (NFS?)
+      - Choose and make a sieve (NFS?)
-    * Factor and store relation
+      - Factor and store relation
-    * (bonus) Parallelize relation generator
+      - (bonus) Parallelize relation generator
-  * Create or borrow matrix solver
+      - Create or borrow matrix solver
-  * ...
+      - ...
-  * Solve discrete logarithm in subexponential complexity
+      - Solve discrete logarithm in subexponential complexity